DaveBackus/Data_Bootcamp_Book/graphs1.md

 That's the good news.
 The bad news is that graphics are inherently complicated.
 Programs like Excel do their best to hide this fact, but if you ever try to customize a chart it quickly rears its ugly head.
 Have you ever spent a couple hours trying to fine-tune an Excel graph?
 More?
 The problem is that even simple graphs have lots of moving parts:  the type (line, bar, scatter, etc); the color and thickness of lines, bars, or markers; title and axis labels; their location, fonts, and font sizes; tick marks (location, size); background color; grid lines (on or off); and so on.
 That's not an Excel problem, it's a problem with graphics in general.

 Our goal here is to produce graphs  with **Matplotlib**, Python's leading graphics package.
-Matplotlib can be used in several ways.
-We show how they work and produce a few visualizations that we hope bring data to life.
-There's a lot here, but don't panic, it gets easier with experience.
+There's a lot here, but don't panic, that's the nature of graphics.
+And it gets easier with experience.

 One more thing before we start:  **Save the IPython notebook** at the Code link above in your `Data_Bootcamp` directory/folder.
 The link goes to a display of the notebook; you need to click on the Raw button to get the real file.